-While pursuing the religious accommodation, Col Bohannon simultaneously collaborated with Maj Gen Sami Said, the Air Force Deputy IG, to sign the spouse certificate in his place.
-In other words, Col Bohannon accommodated his Airman's needs while adhering to his own sincerely held religious beliefs.
+While Col Bohannon pursued the religious accommodation, Maj Gen Sami Said advised that he would sign the certificate in his place, a solution with which Col Bohannon readily agreed.
+Thus, the Airman's spouse received a certificate with the far superior signature of a two-star general.
 But upon learning that Col Bohannon did not personally sign the spouse certificate due to his sincerely held religious beliefs, the MSgt filed a formal Equal Opportunity complaint.
 In his complaint, the MSgt alleged that Col Bohannon unlawfully discriminated against him on the basis of his sexual orientation.